Vox-ATypI classification: Neo-grotesque

-Examples of neo-grotesque lineal typeface include Helvetica and Univers.
+Examples of neo-grotesque lineal typeface include Helvetica, Univers and Letter Gothic.

 Geometric

 Geometric typefaces are sans serif faces constructed from simple geometric shapes, circles or rectangles.
 The same curves and lines are often repeated throughout the letters, resulting in minimal differentiation between letters.

-Examples of geometric lineal typefaces include Century Gothic and Futura.
+Examples of geometric lineal typefaces include ITC Avant Garde Gothic, Century Gothic and Futura.

 Humanist

 Humanist typefaces, instead of deriving from the 19th century grotesque faces, relate to the earlier, classical handwritten monumental Roman capitals and a lowercase similar in form to the Carolingian script.
-Note that the term "humanist" is being used here in combination with lineal to create a subcategory, and these typefaces only slightly resemble those in the humanist serif category.
+The term humanist is being used here in combination with lineal to create a subcategory, and these typefaces only slightly resemble those in the humanist serif category.

-Examples of humanist lineal typefaces include Gill Sans and Optima.
+Examples of humanist lineal typefaces include Gill Sans, Frutiger and Optima.

 Calligraphics

-The Calligraphics can be broken down into glyphic, script, graphic, blackletter, and Gaelic categories, and are characterized by a suggestion of being hand-crafted.
+The Calligraphics can be broken down into 'glyphic', 'script', 'graphic', 'blackletter', and 'Gaelic' categories, and are characterized by a suggestion of being hand-crafted.

 Glyphic

 The glyphic, incised, or incise are typefaces which evoke the engraving or chiseling of characters in stone or metal, as opposed to calligraphic handwriting.
 They thus have small, triangular serifs or tapering downstrokes.
 There is usually a greater emphasis on the capital letters in glyphic typefaces, with some faces not containing a lowercase.

 Examples of glyphic typefaces include Albertus, Copperplate Gothic, and Trajan.